creoinnovare/AnalisiDecisionale/user-guide.md

 ## Reflection Framework: PMN

 ### What Is PMN?
-The **Plus / Minus / Next** model was introduced in _Tiny Experiments_ by Anne-Laure Le Cunff.
+The **Plus / Minus / Next** model was introduced to my workfow after reading _Tiny Experiments_ by Anne-Laure Le Cunff.
 It's a fast, accessible way to reflect:

 - **Plus (+)** – What went well?
 - **Minus (–)** – What didn’t go as planned?